resource-watch/data-pre-processing/cit_043_rw0_bus_rapid_transit/README.md

 You can view the processed dataset for [display on Resource Watch](https://bit.ly/3FGqorD).

-You can also download [from the source website](https://brtdata.org/indicators/systems/year_system_commenced).
+You can also download the data [from the source website](https://brtdata.org/indicators/systems/year_system_commenced).

 ###### ###### Note: This dataset processing and QC was done by [Eduardo Castillero Reyes](https://wrimexico.org/profile/eduardo-castillero-reyes).